-These are activities which, by their nature, are highly unlikely to have any direct impact on the environment.
+Exempt Activities These are activities which, by their nature, are highly unlikely to have any direct impact on the environment.
 Accordingly, these activities are not subject to most of the procedural requirements of environmental review.
-If a project is determined to be exempt, the Program must document in writing that the project is exempt and meets the conditions for exemption spelled in 24 C.F.R. § 58.34.
+If a project is determined to be exempt, the Program must document in writing that the exemption of the project is exempt and that it meets the conditions for exemption spelled established in 24 C.F.R. § 58.34.
 In addition to making the written determination of exemption, the Program must also determine whether any of the requirements of 24 C.F.R. § 58.6 are applicable and address as appropriate.